J. Douglas Bremner, M.D.

 This research reviewed in this paper was supported by a NIH-sponsored General Clinical Research Center (GCRC) Clinical Associate Physician (CAP) Award and a VA Research Career Development Award to Dr. Bremner, and the National Center for PTSD Grant.

-Estimated time to complete: 1 hour(s).
+Estimated course time: 1 hour(s).

-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+Albert Einstein College of Medicine – Montefiore Medical Center designates this enduring material activity for a maximum of 1.0 AMA PRA Category 1 Credit(s)™.
+Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-Upon completion of this Cyberounds
+Upon completion of this Cyberounds®, you should be able to:

-- Discuss how extreme stressors, including childhood abuse and combat, can have lasting effects on hippocampal-based verbal declarative memory and what the relevance of this to education, public policy, rehabilitation and psychiatric treatment
+Discuss how extreme stressors, including childhood abuse and combat, can have lasting effects on hippocampal-based verbal declarative memory and what the relevance of this to education, public policy, rehabilitation and psychiatric treatment

-- Describe research findings showing reduction in volume of the hippocampus in posttraumatic stress disorder related to abuse or combat andtheoretical explanations for findings
+Describe research findings showing reduction in volume of the hippocampus in posttraumatic stress disorder related to abuse or combat andtheoretical explanations for findings

-- Describe how dysfunction of medial prefrontal cortex may contribute to symptoms of stress-related disorders like PTSD.
+Describe how dysfunction of medial prefrontal cortex may contribute to symptoms of stress-related disorders like PTSD.